ULE-Alliance/hanfun/README.md

       $ make
       $ make doc # Build the documentation

+The Doxygen generated API documentation can be found [here](http://ULE-Alliance.github.io/hanfun).

+The project will follow [this](http://nvie.com/posts/a-successful-git-branching-model/) convention for development.
+The following helper [scripts](https://github.com/nvie/gitflow) are available.

+The versions of the project follow the [SemVer 2.0.0](http://semver.org/) specification.

 ## Testing

 Currently the build of the unit tests is only supported when compiling using the code from the repository.